 Shows with parking on grass can also be problematic.
 Ruts and roots are a menace to cars that sit low to the ground.
 And no one enjoys picking grass clippings off their car from a field recently cut.
 Although cooler than asphalt, the disadvantages of grass never make it my preferred parking surface.
 Equally as bad is an asphalt lot in poor condition.
 And parking areas on dirt or gravel should never be considered.

-3. Food, food and more food
+3. Food, food, and more food

 Ideally, commercial restaurants should be within convenient walking distance of the show.
-And while hamburgers and hot dogs are the staple for cooking on sight, no one enjoys a dry meat patty between two pieces of bread.
+And while hamburgers and hot dogs are the staples for cooking on sight, no one enjoys a dry meat patty between two pieces of bread.
 A good variety of condiments to dress up that burger or dog is always good.

 And did I mention drinks?
 Readily available water and soda pop is a must on hot summer days.